tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 ### One Synchrolizer or Many Synchorays and Synchrojects?

+Each synchrolizer in a controller uses resources to download data from the remote Firebase to the local `$scope`.
+To reduce resource use you should write one synchrolizer for the highest array or object that the controller uses, and then use dot notation to access nested arrays and objects.

+The problem with that is that Firebase methods don't work with dot notation (they only work with child notation).
 IMHO, it's best practice to write a synchrolizer for every array or object that the controller uses.
-If you only write a synchroray for the top level array you'd have to use dot notation to access the nested objects and arrays, and Firebase methods don't work with dot notation (they only work with child notation).

-But I suspect that other Firebase developers have other opinions.
+Worst practice is to make a synchrolizer to the top array (your entire database) when your controller only accesses a nested object or array.
+Use child notation in your synchrolizers to just access the data you need.

 ### Firebase Objects vs. JavaScript (JSON) Objects